Xilinx/Vitis_Libraries/codec/docs/src/tutorial.rst

 Vitis Codec Library is an open-sourced library written in HLS C/C++ for the acceleration of image processing.
 It aims to provides reference designs for image codec algorithms that fit the `Xilinx Alveo Series <https://www.xilinx.com/products/boards-and-kits/alveo.html>`_ acceleration cards.
 The APIs in Vitis Codec Library have been classified into two layers, namely L1/L2.
 Each targets to serve different audience.

 * L1 APIs locate at ``Vitis_Libraries/codec/L1``.
-They are basic components that will be used to compose compute-units.
+They are basic components that are used to compose compute-units.
 The L1 APIs are all well-optimized HLS designs and are able to fit into various resource constraints.

 * L2 APIs locate at ``Vitis_Libraries/codec/L2``.
 They are a number of compute-unit designs running on Alveo cards.
 It provides a set of compute-unit designs implemented in HLS codes.
 These L2 APIs needs to be compiled as OpenCL kernels and will be called by OpenCL APIs.